Alison Stone (poet)

 Alison Stone (born 1964) is an American poet.

 Biography

-Alison Stone grew up in Framingham, Massachusetts and graduated from Brandeis University with a degree in poetry..
-Her work is published in eight full-length collections, and also appears in numerous publications including The Paris Review, Poetry, Ploughshares, Barrow Street, and Poet Lore.
+Alison Stone grew up in Framingham, Massachusetts and graduated summa cum laude from Brandeis University with a degree in poetry.
+Her work is published in nine full-length collections, and also appears in numerous publications including The Paris Review, Poetry, Ploughshares, Barrow Street, and Poet Lore.
 Two of her printed works are held in the permanent collection of the Poetry Foundation in Chicago, Illinois, and many of her poems appear in the foundation's online collection.

 A licensed psychotherapist, Stone currently resides and practices in New York.